All Episodes

 Well, we need that.

-Uh I can tell you from the perspective of somebody who gave 30 years of his life uh to serving our country that the one thing that offends us as much as anything is political bias or the appearance of political bias, which would interfere in the work that we're doing on behalf of our nation.
+I can tell you from the perspective of somebody who gave 30 years of his life to serving our country that the one thing that offends us as much as anything is political bias or the appearance of political bias, which would interfere in the work that we're doing on behalf of our nation.

-I found another one, and this is well, I don't have time.
+I found another one, and this is, well, I don't have time.

-Uh thanks everybody for your patience.
+Thanks, everybody, for your patience.